VIDEO: Louisiana State Police release footage of fatal crash that led to arrest of Kyren Lacy

 BATON ROUGE — Louisiana State Police on Tuesday released body and dash cam footage of the fatal December 2024 crash that led to the arrest of Kyren Lacy on a negligent homicide charge.

 "This incident resulted in numerous injuries and loss of life.
 All those involved and their loved ones deserve a comprehensive investigation based on all available evidence.
-The Louisiana State Police is committed to providing a thorough and objective investigation grounded in science and supported by facts," Louisiana State Police said in a statement.
+The Louisiana State Police is committed to providing a thorough and objective investigation grounded in science and supported by facts," LSP said in a statement.
 "LSP relied on proven methods from forensic analysis, crash reconstructions, and comprehensive evidence review to uncover the full truth."

 Watch the newly released footage from LSP here: